eXascaleInfolab/GenConvMI/README.md

 This is a clone of the slightly outdated [gecmi repository on bitbucket](https://bitbucket.org/dsign/gecmi) with the fixed compilation under Linux Ubuntu 16.04 x64 and minor I/O extensions to support stabdard formats and be easily applicable in the [PyCaBeM](https://github.com/eXascaleInfolab/PyCABeM) clustering benchmark.
 Modified and extended by Artem Lutov <artem@exascale.info>

-*The refined, optimized and extended, pure C++ version with the fully automatic cross-platform build producing a single executable is available in the [GenConvNMI](https://github.com/eXascaleInfolab/GenConvNMI) repository.*
+*The refined, optimized and extended, pure C++ version that works 2 ORDERS faster and more accurate on large networks, provides fully automatic cross-platform build producing a single executable is available in the [GenConvNMI](https://github.com/eXascaleInfolab/GenConvNMI) repository.*

 ## Content